aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 close();
 ```

+#### 5. Spawning subworkers

+Workers may spawn more workers if they wish.
+So-called sub-workers must be hosted within the same origin as the parent page.

 ### Threads Security

 **Worker** API will really create a os thread, which will cause some security problems within concurrency, while **Web Worker** will strictly control this problem, because you have no chances to access DOM or any non-threadsafe component.